-The German winery owner and politician phil Andreas Deinhard (1845-1907) was the grandson of Johann Friedrich Deinhard (1772-1827), who was the merchant and champagne house Deinhardstein
+The German winery owner and politician Dr. phil Andreas Deinhard (1845-1907) was the grandson of Johann Friedrich Deinhard (1772-1827), who owned the trading and sect house Deinhardstein

 founded.
-After studying in Bonn and Heidelberg, he completed a viticulture internship in France, where he was Louis Pasteur
+After studying in Bonn and Heidelberg, he completed a wine-growing internship in France, where he was Louis Pasteur

-), which brought a substantial part of the landed property for the Deinhard'sche winery into the marriage.
+), which brought a substantial part of the property for the Deinhard'sche winery into the marriage.
 In 1871 he took over his father's winery.
-He expanded the business to one of the most important German quality wineries until the end of the 19th century.
+He expanded the company into one of the most important German quality wineries by the end of the 19th century.

-After him, it led his son-in-law Leopold von Winning (1873-1917) under a new name.
-In 1917, the winery Dr. Deinhard in possession of the Hoch family, who in turn as "Dr. Deinhard ”(today it is said Winery of Winning
+After him, his son-in-law Leopold von Winning (1873-1917) ran it under a new name.
+In 1917 the Dr. Deinhard is owned by the Hoch family, who in turn call it “Dr. Deinhard ”(today it says Winning Winery

 ).
-In 1874, Dr. Andreas Deinhard Co-founder of the German Viticulture Association.
-Due to his political functions as Reichstag and Bavarian member of parliament he coined significantly the first German wine law in 1901 and the Phylloxera law
+In 1874, Dr. Andreas Deinhard co-founder of the German Wine Association.
+Through his political functions as a member of the Reichstag and the Bavarian state parliament, he shaped the first German wine law in 1901 and that Phylloxera law